GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 * The main logo font is green, it naturally appears throughout the website to give the user an enhanced UX.

 * The homepage "GEAR UP" button is really important to the website: Its unique to all the other buttons on the site as it is designed to draw the user in.
-It holds the same color tones that feature throughout the site.
+It holds the same color tones that feature throughout the website.

-* Functional buttons within the website use all of the bootstraps inbuilt buttons.
-The green success button features mostly thoughout the site as a button to navigate and make progressive page changes.
+* Alot of the functional button use bootstrap's inbuilt buttons.
+The green "success" and grey "secondary" button features mostly thoughout the site as a button to navigate and make progressive page changes.
 The secondary button also appears in the site which serves a majority of the time in the site as a return button.

 The colour codes are: